Great Northern Highway: Newman to Port Hedland

 A realignment of the highway between Newman and Port Hedland had been proposed since 1976, which would see the road deviate to the west at Newman, and travel via Wittenoom instead of Marble Bar.
 In the early 1980s, eleven route corridors were investigated by Main Roads.
 The potential impacts on the natural environment, regional economy, tourism, and resident population were considered, with particular concern for the crossing of the Hamersley Range.

-Great Northern Highway curves down through Munjina Gorge.
+The Great Northern Highway curves down through Munjina Gorge.

 As the highway would pass through the Hamersley National Park, (Note: Renamed Karijini National Park in 1991) the Environmental Protection Authority decided in 1983 that an Environment Review and Management Program report was required for the Newman to White Springs section.
 Consultants prepared the report for Main Roads, which found that the key risks were erosion, visual impact, and possible damage to flora.
 A detailed survey was carried out, which included the use of laser and infra-red measuring devices from within a helicopter, and numerous field trips to determine the final alignment and bridge sites.
 A comprehensive Environmental Impact Statement was then produced, and the project was approved in mid-1984.

 In early 1986, the contract for this 12 km segment through the Munjina and Mungina East gorges was awarded.
 Construction of this segment involved tight control over earthworks and machinery movements, to protect the National Park ecology.
 The finished road was a scenic route curving down through the Munjina Gorge and out onto the Fortescue River flood plain, with cuttings and embankments blending it in with the natural environment.
 It was opened on 12 June 1987 by the federal Minister for Transport, Peter Morris, having cost $28.4 million.

 Other portions of the Newman – Port Hedland link were completed over the next two years, (Note: The contractors involved in the construction of the route between Newman and Port Hedland were Leighton Contractors, F.K.
 Kanny and Sons, Thiess Contractors, John Holland Group and Henry Walker Contracting.) with the last part officially opened on 16 December 1989 by Bob Brown and Bob Pearce, the federal and state transport ministers.
-This last section of Great Northern Highway also completed the sealing of the National Highway, and the opening ceremony, held on location 212 km south of Port Hedland, received national media coverage.
+This last section of the Great Northern Highway also completed the sealing of the National Highway, and the opening ceremony, held on location 212 km south of Port Hedland, received national media coverage.